sourav-bk/Golang/Goroutines&Channel.md

 <details><summary><h2><mark> Worker pool </mark></h3></summary>
- Worker-pool in Go is a concurrency pattern.
+ Worker-pool in Go, is The concurrency pattern.
  Which is also known as thread pool.., it is the pattern used to achieve concurrency.

- Where fixed number of goroutines  — called workers. to process many jobs/task in background from the shared queue.
+ Where fixed number of goroutines  — called workers. to process many jobs/task in background, from the shared queue.

- That pattern/design Clean the queue of jobs/task using fixed number of goroutines/workers  which running in background concurrently and sent via a channel.
+ That pattern/design Clean the queue of jobs/task., using fixed number of goroutines/workers.,  which running in background concurrently and sent via a channel.

  This pattern limits resource usage, prevents your system from being overwhelmed by too many concurrent goroutines, and optimizes CPU utilization